-Echeveria ‘Alienor’ is an attractive, rosette forming succulent up to 3 inches (7.5 cm) in diameter.
-Leaves are up to 1.8 inches (4.5 cm) long, green, but strongly pruinose, margins at apex slightly reddish.
-In early spring and sometimes until summer appear reddish orange flowers on up to 8 inches (20 cm) long leafy inflorescences.
+Echeveria 'Nobaranosei', also known as Echeveria 'Alienor', is an attractive succulent with rosettes up to 3 inches (7.5 cm) in diameter.
+The leaves are up to 1.8 inches (4.5 cm) long, green but strongly pruinose, with margins at apex slightly reddish.
+In early spring and sometimes until summer appear reddish-orange flowers on up to 8 inches (20 cm) long, leafy inflorescences.

 How to Grow and Care